numba/numba/docs/source/developer/generators.rst

      ; rest of the function snipped

-(I've trimmed uninteresting stuff from the LLVM IR to make it more readable)
+(uninteresting stuff trimmed from the LLVM IR to make it more readable)

 We recognize the pointer to the generator structure in ``%arg.gen``.
 The trampoline switch has three targets (one for each *resume index* 0, 1